Aroweeri/InternetMorseCode/README.md

 address given to your local machine, such as 192.168.1.2.
 The server will wait until a client is connected.

-On the client side, run `python client.py <remote public ip address>`, where the argument is the public ip address that the server is being hosted from.
+On the client side, run `python client.py <remote public ip address> <username>`, where the argument is the public ip address that the server is being hosted from.
 This can be the machine itself or the internet-facing router in front of it.
 The client will try and connect to the server.

-If a connection is made, you will be able to begin pressing the spacebar to send signals to the connected host.
-At this point, the client and server are the same in terms of functionality.
+If a connection is made, you will be able to send audio pulses to other clients connected to the server by clicking the button.

-When finished, press the "q" key from either side to quit the connection gracefully.
+When you are finished, click the exit button to close the connection.

 ## Known Issues